martinjrrr/Linux.dots/README.md

 `ls -l -A` using the -a flag almost all files will be shown, omitting . and .. entries from your list, resulting in an overall more legible window

+`ls -l -R` using the -R (recursive) flag lists all files in each subdirectory

+`ls -n` to using the -n flag lists the user ID instead of the user name

 _____________________________________________________________________________________